Xenii1642/N64-PSU/README.md

 <picture> <source media="(prefers-color-scheme: dark)" srcset="Images/logo-white.png" width="800"> <img src="Images/logo-dark.png" width="800"> </picture>

 <img src="Images/img1.JPG" width="400" />  <img src="Images/img2.JPG" width="335" />
 <img src="Images/render-front.png" width="380" />  <img src="Images/render-back.png" width="355" />

 # Introduction
 The N64-PSU is a simple, compact, cheap and open-source Nintendo 64 Power Supply Unit.
 It can be used to power trimmed Nintendo 64 motherboard, or builds like the [Matterhorn 64 Core](https://github.com/Xenii1642/Matterhorn-64-CORE/)
+This board is based on the CrazyGadget's PSU-PLUS.
 Further information can be found on this [BitBuilt Post] SOON

 # Caracteristics